 - Character Development: Happens in 8XL, depending which route that the player take in his story:

-- In historical route he becomes more aloof, arrogant and keeps ignoring many of his companions' advice.
+- In the historical route, he becomes more aloof, arrogant and keeps ignoring many of his companions' advice.

-- In hypothetical route he becomes more respectful to his officers, although some of his arrogance still remains.
+- In the hypothetical route, he becomes more respectful to his officers, although some of his arrogance still remains.

 - Chronic Backstabbing Disorder: Has a high defection rate in 6: Empires.
 Justified since it's accurate to the novel, his overall history in-game and even in real life; he first served Ding Yuan, then Dong Zhuo, and then helped with Xu Province for Liu Bei until he takes it for himself.
 Even Warriors Orochi 2 lampshades this.
 In one battle, when he betrays Kiyomori, a random mook informs him of this "turn of events".
 Kiyomori appropriately responds:Kiyomori: Betrayal?
 No...
 That man is being true to himself.

 - Cool Horse: Red Hare, which serves as the best unlockable mount in the games due to its speed and ability to trample through enemies.

 - A Day in the Limelight: In 8:XL, he gets his own mini-faction and storyline due to his daughter and strategist being the new playable characters of that game.